GhizlaneBadaoui/4IR-Ocaml-maxflow-project/README.md

 # OCaml project
-By walid EL-ASSIMY & Ghizlane BADAOUI
+By Walid EL-ASSIMY & Ghizlane BADAOUI

 The code is organized into 5 modules (Graph, Gfile, Tools, Ford, Bipartite), two main files (ftest.ml and biproblem.ml) and a Makefile:
  - Graph: contains all functions related to graphs.